ariaghora/villard/README.md

 </p>

 ## About
+Sometimes you only need to accommodate frequent experiment pipeline changes and track everything.
+Almost always, your project is not FAANG-scaled and you just need a simple tool to organize your experiment code.

+Maybe you will like this.
 Villard manages your data science pipelines.
 Split a big project into smaller discrete steps for a maintainable and reproducible workflow.
+Perhaps you don't even need to your existing code too much.

 ### What would you would expect from Villard:
 - An experiment pipeline management framework